The Ingredients of a Successful Website

 Having a good time and task management habit ensures that you can keep up with the growth of your web project.
 Time is the primary limiting factor to your growth, and thus, you have to treat it as a resource, just like your budget and your technology infrastructure.

 What stuns advancement of any project is the fear of change.
-Fear of change leads to fewer or no innovations.
-On the Web, being risk-adverse is not a good trait to have.
-In a realm where things move very quickly, being a stick in the mud will only make sure that the people around you that are taking all the risks will be reaping the rewards instead of you.
+Fear of change leads to lack of innovation.
+On the Web, being afraid to take risks isn’t a good trait to have.
+In a realm where things move quickly, being a stick in the mud will only make sure that the people around you that are taking all the risks will be reaping the rewards.

 Looking out for opportunities to grow